5 Best Colleges In The World For English Literature Degree

-Have you been left spellbound by words in poetry?
+Have you left spellbound by words in poetry?
 Or while reading?
 Or while watching a movie or play?
-Do you aspire to hold people with the words you pen?
+Do you aspire to hold people with your words?
 Do people often call you a bookworm?

-Over 17% of the undergraduate students at Oxford are international citizens.
-The English Language and Literature program at Oxford is extensive as it not only includes British literature but also English works written in other parts of the world as well as in other languages too.
-In this program, students are encouraged to develop refined reading skills as well as have a discerning eye for literary content.
-It has the largest English faculty in Britain and very good libraries.
+Over 17% of the undergraduate students at the University of Oxford are international citizens.
+The English Language and Literature program at Oxford is extensive.
+It includes British literature and English works written in other parts of the world and other languages.

 There is minimal financial aid available at Oxford for international students.